-- We welcome the contribution that the wider community can make to our school and we are committed to working in partnership with parents. - It is our aim that the school works in close partnership with you and maintains purposeful communication between the school and home.
-We will always have regard to the views, wishes and feelings of parents/ carers. - We adopt an open door policy for any daily information that needs to be shared between school and home.
-Parents and teachers arrange a more private meeting with the class teacher or with the SENDCo if there is anything of a more serious or private nature to be discussed.
+- We welcome the contribution that the wider community can make to our school and we are committed to working in partnership with parents. - It is our aim that the school works in close partnership with you and maintains purposeful communication between the school and

+We adopt an open door policy for any daily information that needs to be shared between school and home.
+Parents and carers can arrange a more private meeting with the class teacher or with the SENDCo if there is anything of a more serious or private nature to be discussed.

-- We encourage parents to attend parent's evenings three times a year. - If a child is identified as needing an Additional Needs Plan parents or carers will be involved in helping the school to create this and then in reviewing targets at SEN Support review meetings, three times a year, or more often if either parent/ carers or the SENDCo feel this would be beneficial.
-For children with an EHC Plan, the Annual Review may either be included as one of the three meetings or arranged as an additional meeting. - We will provide parents/carers with the information and support necessary to enable them to play a full part in decision making. - All parents are actively encouraged to take part in the school community.
-This may include sharing skills, attending class assemblies, celebration assemblies, information workshops and helping with school visits. - Parent helpers are welcomed into the classroom. - There is an active parent group 'Friends of Laughton' supporting the school by raising funds and organising events. - There are regular 'Parent Forums' at school where parents are invited to share their opinions and ideas. - Parents are given opportunities to develop an understanding of the curriculum through workshops organised by the school. - Children in Underwater and Bugs Class have either a reading diary or communication book, which can also be used as a home/school book.
+We encourage parents and carers to attend parent's evenings three times a year.

+- be involved in helping the school to create this and then in reviewing targets at SEN Support review meetings, three times a year, or more often if either parent/ carers or the SENDCo feel this would be beneficial.
+For children with an EHC Plan, the Annual Review may either be included as one of the three meetings or arranged as an additional meeting. - We will provide parents and carers with the information and support necessary to enable them to play a full part in decision making. - All parents and carers are actively encouraged to take part in the school community.
+This may include sharing skills, attending class assemblies, celebration assemblies, information workshops and helping with school visits. - Parent/carer helpers are welcomed into the classroom. - There is an active parent/carer group 'Friends of Laughton' supporting the school by raising funds and organising events. - There are regular 'parent/carer forums' at school where parents are invited to share their opinions and ideas. - We run parent/carer workshops to explore issues around inclusion.
+All are welcome. - The school supports the active parent/carer Whatsapp SEN support group. - Parents are given opportunities to develop an understanding of the curriculum through workshops organised by the school. - Children in Underwater and Bugs Class have either a reading diary or communication book, which can also be used as a home/school book.
 However, any child who either the parent or school feels needs extra communications may have a home / school book. - All parents receive an end of year report in July. - Reports from outside agencies are shared and discussed. - Where at all possible we support parents to help their child to achieve the best possible educational and other outcomes, preparing them effectively for adulthood.
 This may involve signposting to additional services in the community.
-Where appropriate we highlight relevant workshops or courses for parents e.g. ASD support network for parents.
+Where appropriate we highlight relevant workshops or courses for parents e.g. ASC support network for parents.

-- If there are any disagreements with parents about SEN support for their child, we will work with them to try to resolve these.
+• If there are any disagreements with parents about SEN support for their child, we will work with them to try to resolve these.
 If parents have a complaint they can use the school's concerns and complaints procedure.
-Details about this are available from the school office or on the school website. - 13.
-How are children involved in reviewing their progress and planning support?
+Details about this are available from the school office or on the school website.

+13. How are children involved in reviewing their progress and planning support?
 We are committed to involving children with SEND in decisions about their learning.
+We will:

-We will: - Listen to children and talk with them about their targets and progress. - Provide children with the information and support necessary to enable full participation in decision making. - Support children's development and help them achieve the best possible educational and other outcomes, preparing them effectively for adulthood.
+- Listen to children and talk with them about their targets and progress. - Provide children with the information and support necessary to enable full participation in decision making. - Support children's development and help them achieve the best possible educational and other outcomes, preparing them effectively for adulthood.